apache/mxnet/docs/tutorials/gluon/fit_api_tutorial.md

 # MXNet Gluon Fit API

-In this tutorial, we will see how to use the [Gluon Fit API](https://cwiki.apache.org/confluence/display/MXNET/Gluon+Fit+API+-+Tech+Design) which is the easiest way to train deep learning models using the [Gluon API](http://mxnet.incubator.apache.org/versions/master/gluon/index.html) in Apache MXNet.
+In this tutorial, you will learn how to use the [Gluon Fit API](https://cwiki.apache.org/confluence/display/MXNET/Gluon+Fit+API+-+Tech+Design) which is the easiest way to train deep learning models using the [Gluon API](http://mxnet.incubator.apache.org/versions/master/gluon/index.html) in Apache MXNet.

-With the Fit API, you can train a deep learning model with miminal amount of code.
+With the Fit API, you can train a deep learning model with a minimal amount of code.
 Just specify the network, loss function and the data you want to train on.
-You don't need to worry about the boiler plate code to loop through the dataset in batches(often called as 'training loop').
-Advanced users can still do this for bespoke training loops, but most use cases will be covered by the Fit API.
+You don't need to worry about the boiler plate code to loop through the dataset in batches (often called as 'training loop').
+Advanced users can train with bespoke training loops, and many of these use cases will be covered by the Fit API.

-To demonstrate the Fit API, this tutorial will train an Image Classification model using the [ResNet-18](https://arxiv.org/abs/1512.03385) architecture for the neural network.
+To demonstrate the Fit API, you will train an image classification model using the [ResNet-18](https://arxiv.org/abs/1512.03385) neural network architecture.
 The model will be trained using the [Fashion-MNIST dataset](https://research.zalando.com/welcome/mission/research-projects/fashion-mnist/).

 ## Prerequisites

 To complete this tutorial, you will need:

-- [MXNet](https://mxnet.incubator.apache.org/install/#overview) (The version of MXNet will be >= 1.5.0)
+- [MXNet](https://mxnet.incubator.apache.org/install/#overview) (The version of MXNet will be >= 1.5.0, you can use `pip install mxnet --pre` to get the latest pip package or build from source with master, refer to [MXNet installation](http://mxnet.incubator.apache.org/versions/master/install/index.html?platform=Linux&language=Python&processor=CPU)
 - [Jupyter Notebook](https://jupyter.org/index.html) (For interactively running the provided .ipynb file)